MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/dynamics-error-codes.md

 This article is covered in the general troubleshooting guide for web services.
 For more information, see [Debugging code called from a web service endpoint](web-service-troubleshooting.md#debugging-code-called-from-a-web-service-endpoint).

+## Explore REST APIs with an API explorer

+There are tools available for exploring and testing REST APIs.
+When troubleshooting API issues, consider using a tool, such as Insomnia, Bruno, or Insomnium to interact with the API endpoint to "debug" the API as seen from the web service client point of view.
+This technique is particularly useful if you are not allowed to debug the AL code for the API endpoint.
 <!--
-## Explore REST APIs with Postman

-Postman is a popular tool that developers can use to explore and test REST APIs.
-When troubleshooting API issues, consider using Postman to interact with the API endpoint to "debug" the API as seen from the web service client point of view.
-This technique is particularly useful if you are not allowed to debug the AL code for the API endpoint.

 For more information, see [Explore REST APIs with Postman and Microsoft Entra authentication](../developer/devenv-develop-connect-apps.md#explore-rest-apis-with-postman-and-microsoft-entra-authentication). -->